windingwind/zotero-better-notes/README.md

 > See [Handbook:Bi-directional Link](https://zotero.yuque.com/staff-gkhviy/better-notes/yxpiew) for more details.

-Bi-directional link note(双链笔记) is supported!
+The bi-directional link note(双链笔记) is supported.
 Link your notes inside Zotero with just one click.

 Export with its' linked sub-notes to Obsidian:
 ![Obsidian example](./image/README/markdown-ob.png)